mmloso-workshop/mmloso-workshop.github.io/task.md

 ---
-layout: default          # picks up _layouts/default.html
+layout: default                      # use the global layout
-title: Shared Task & Competition
+title: Shared Task & Competition     # text that shows in <title> and banner
-permalink: /shared-task/ # pretty URL: …/shared-task/
+permalink: /task/                    # URL will be …/task/
 ---

 # Shared Task & Competition
 [← Back to main page]({{ '/' | relative_url }})